johnwesleyquintero/wesai-np/README.md

 **Your personal knowledge system, transformed into a powerful operational tool.**

 WesAI Notepad is a secure, AI-enhanced application designed for privacy, performance, and productivity.
 It combines a fast, responsive notepad with a multi-mode AI assistant powered by the Google Gemini API.
-All your data is securely stored in your personal Supabase account, making it accessible across all your devices while ensuring you are the sole owner of your data.
+All your data is securely stored in our cloud backend, making it accessible across all your devices.

 ## Key Features

 ### Note-Taking and Organization
-- **Secure & Private Cloud Sync:** All data is stored in your private Supabase project and protected by granular row-level security policies, ensuring only you can access your notes.
+- **Secure & Private Cloud Sync:** All data is stored securely in our cloud backend and protected by granular security policies, ensuring only you can access your notes.
 Real-time, authenticated subscriptions keep all your devices perfectly in sync without compromising privacy.
 - **Flexible Authentication:** Sign up quickly with an email and password or use the convenient one-click Google Sign-In option.
 - **Drag & Drop Organization:** Intuitively organize your workspace by dragging notes and folders to reorder them or nest them within each other.
 - **Rich Markdown Editor:** A full-featured Markdown editor with syntax highlighting and a live preview mode that supports tables, images, embedded videos, and more.
-- **Cloud Image Storage:** Images are uploaded to secure Supabase Storage, keeping your note content clean and your database lean.
+- **Cloud Image Storage:** Images are uploaded to secure cloud storage, keeping your note content clean and your database lean.
 - **Smart Folders:** Create dynamic, saved searches that automatically display notes matching a specific AI-powered query.
 - **Bi-Directional Linking:** Connect ideas by linking notes using `[[note-id|display text]]` syntax.
 A "Linked Mentions" section automatically displays all backlinks to the current note.
 - **Tagging System:** Assign multiple tags to notes for flexible, cross-folder organization.